-Brian comes to Discovery Academy with over 26 years of experience working with youth in a variety of treatment settings.
-A licensed professional counselor, Brian is a member of the National Board of Certified Counselors (NBCC).
-Over the course of his career he has worked as a therapist, clinical supervisor, and program director.
-He has helped hundreds of youth and their families work through problems that included chemical addictions, mental health issues and behavioral problems.
-A self-described “gym rat,” Brian enjoys a variety of sports and recreational activities.
-His favorite pastime is watching his children perform in band and show choir competitions.
+Brian came to Discovery Academy in 2012 and now has over 33 years of experience working with youth in a variety of treatment settings.
+He is a licensed clinical mental health counselor and over the course of his career he has worked as a therapist, clinical supervisor, program director and clinical director.
+Brian has helped hundreds of youth and their families work through problems that include chemical addictions, mental health issues and behavioral problems.
+A self-described “gym rat,” Brian enjoys a variety of sports and recreational activities, but his favorite pastime is watching his children perform in band and show choir competitions.

 Nate joined the Discovery Academy team in 2006 where he worked first as a front line mentor, then a supervisor, and then as the Boys Program Coordinator for four years while working on his Master degree and joining the clinical department as a therapist.
 Prior to working at Discovery Academy, Nate worked at the Utah State Hospital where he received extensive training in adolescent care in relation to mental and social issues.
 Nate and his wife have two sons.
 When he’s not working or studying, Nate loves coaching high school football, watching sports, going on dates with his wife, and playing video games with his boys.

-Barbara Davis, Admissions Coordinator.
+Barbara cherishes her time with her husband and her son who now plays college basketball.
 Please feel free to call anytime to discuss the placement of your son or daughter in any of our Programs!

-Jen worked for five years in a residential treatment program as a mentor and house supervisor before coming to Discovery Academy as the Girl’s Program Coordinator.
-She enjoys the challenge of working with at-risk youth, especially in the girl’s program.
-Her greatest reward has been the satisfaction of helping young women find confidence in their talents and abilities, and watching them work towards achieving individual goals.
+Jen worked for five years in a residential treatment program as a mentor and house supervisor before coming to Discovery Academy in 2013 as the Girl’s Program Coordinator.
+She enjoys the challenge of working with at-risk youth.
+Her greatest reward has been the satisfaction of helping young people find confidence in their talents and abilities, and watching them work towards achieving individual goals.
 Jen is the mother of three spirited (and sometimes challenging) children of her own.
-She was born in Virginia, and has had the opportunity to live in many exciting places during her life including, California, Utah, Illinois, North Carolina and Japan (where she taught English conversation classes with a young daughter in tow).
+She was born in Virginia and has had the opportunity to live in many exciting places during her life including California, Utah, Illinois, North Carolina and Japan (where she taught English conversation classes with a young daughter in tow).
 Jen likes the outdoor landscape of Utah, camping, film, poetry, art, and collecting family pets.

 Helping Discovery Academy students arrange their schedules and plan for their academic futures keeps Monique busy.
 The mother of four boys, Monique earned her bachelors degree at the University of Utah.
 She also holds a masters degree in school guidance counseling from the University of Phoenix.
 Monique has spent the past 21 years working in education and career counseling.
 When she’s not at work, Monique enjoys being with her family, traveling, reading and going to the movies.